-This Environmental and Social Impact Assessment study was undertaken pursuant to the requirements stipulated by the National Environmental Management Authority (NEMA) under the Environmental Management and Coordination (amendment) Act (2015) that requires all proposed development projects listed under Schedule II of the EMCA, to undergo an Environmental Impact Assessment Study to determine the potential adverse impacts of a project and thereby devising appropriate mitigation measures.
+In order to ensure that the proposed project is implemented in an environmentally and socially sustainable manner, the consultant has conducted an Environmental and Social Impact Assessment (ESIA) for the proposed project prior to its implementation.
+The study was therefore undertaken to ensure the proposed project meets the requirements stipulated by the National Environmental Management Authority (NEMA) under the Environmental Management and Coordination (amendment) Act (2015) that requires all proposed development projects listed under Schedule II of the EMCA, to undergo an Environmental Impact Assessment Study to determine the potential adverse impacts of a project and thereby devising appropriate mitigation measures.

 The study assesses the impacts of the proposed development and proposes mitigation measures as well as an Environmental Management Plan (EMP).
 It was carried out through desk research, field visits, and consultations.
 The team conducted extensive literature review including information sourced from the internet, in relation to the proposed project.
 During field investigations, information on physical, ecological and socio-economic aspects of the project area and its environs were determined.
+The Proponent is expected to engage in the activities of sugarcane procurement, milling of sugarcane, production of mill light brown sugar and marketing of the finished products.